Las Vegas: History

 Following World War II, lavishly decorated hotels, gambling casinos, and big-name entertainment became synonymous with Las Vegas.

 In 1951, nuclear weapons testing began at the Nevada Test Site, 65 mi northwest of Las Vegas.
 During this time, the city was nicknamed the "Atomic City".
 Residents and visitors were able to witness the mushroom clouds (and were exposed to the fallout) until 1963 when the Partial Nuclear Test Ban Treaty required that nuclear tests be moved underground.

 In 1955, the Moulin Rouge Hotel opened and became the first racially integrated casino-hotel in Las Vegas.

-The iconic "Welcome to Las Vegas" sign, which has never been located within municipal limits, was created in 1959 by Betty Willis.

-During the 1960s, corporations and business tycoons such as Howard Hughes were building and buying hotel-casino properties.
-Gambling was referred to as "gaming", which transitioned it into a legitimate business.
-Learning from Las Vegas, published during this era, asked architects to take inspiration from the city's highly decorated buildings, helping to start the postmodern architecture movement.

 In 1995, the Fremont Street Experience opened in Las Vegas's downtown area.
 This canopied five-block area features 12.5 million LED lights and 550,000 watts of sound from dusk until midnight during shows held at the top of each hour.

 Due to the realization of many revitalization efforts, 2012 was dubbed "The Year of Downtown".
-Projects worth hundreds of millions of dollars made their debut at this time, including the Smith Center for the Performing Arts, the DISCOVERY Children's Museum, the Mob Museum, the Neon Museum, a new City Hall complex, and renovations for a new Zappos.com corporate headquarters in the old City Hall building.
+Projects worth hundreds of millions of dollars made their debut at this time, including the Smith Center for the Performing Arts, the Discovery Children's Museum, the Mob Museum, the Neon Museum, a new City Hall complex, and renovations for a new Zappos.com corporate headquarters in the old City Hall building.

 Geography

-Las Vegas is situated within Clark County, in a basin on the floor of the Mojave Desert, and is surrounded by mountain ranges on all sides.
+Las Vegas is situated in a basin on the floor of the Mojave Desert, and is surrounded by mountain ranges.
 Much of the landscape is rocky and arid, with desert vegetation and wildlife.
 It can be subjected to torrential flash floods, although much has been done to mitigate the effects of flash floods through improved drainage systems.